 Step 2.
 Swap on the Sensor & Install

-Feed the wires into the hole, and pop the Sensor back into the hole.
+Feed the wires into the hole, then pop the Sensor back in.
 Note: This part of the process appears to be irreversible, so do not “test fit” the sensor before attaching it to the wiring harness.

 Testing

 That should be it.
-So start your 4Runner turn on your headlights, and test the sensor by either adding light (with the flashlight on your phone) or blocking it (covering the sensor with your hand).
+Start your 4Runner, turn on your headlights, and test the sensor by either adding light (with your phone flashlight) or blocking it (by covering the sensor with your hand).
 When the sensor detects light, it should brighten both your infotainment screen and your dashboard illumination to the same levels you have when in Daytime Running Lights or Off.
 When the sensor doesn’t detect light, it will dim both to the settings you previously had for On.

 Final Thoughts

-The functionality of the sensor is exactly what it’s supposed to be.
-It’s especially useful if you like your interior extra-dark at night, but still want to have more visible instruments when your headlights are on during heavy rain or snow.
-Not exactly a game-changing mod, but it’s nice to not have to switch between headlight settings while driving in variable weather.
-It’s a feature that came stock on my wife’s fifteen-year-old Corolla, but Toyota makes you DIY for a much newer 4Runner.
+The sensor’s functionality is exactly what it’s supposed to be.
+It’s especially useful if you like your interior extra-dark at night but still want more visible instruments when your headlights are on during heavy rain or snow.
+Not exactly a game-changing mod, but it’s nice not have to switch between headlight settings while driving in variable weather.
+It’s a feature that came standard on my wife’s fifteen-year-old Corolla, but Toyota makes you DIY for a much newer 4Runner.
 Weird.

 So I’m left wondering why I had to do it in the first place.
 Not that I actually needed to, obviously.
 But why is Toyota not doing it at the factory?
 My 4Runner had everything it needed to run this sensor.
-Toyota even wired a dummy plug so it’s not like they saved the cost of installation.
-Their $200 parts price is obviously inflated, even if the back-door price on Amazon and eBay is artificially cheap.
+Toyota even wired a dummy plug, so it’s not like they saved on installation costs.
+Their $200 parts price is obviously inflated, even if the back-door prices on Amazon and eBay are artificially low.
 But in the cost of a $40,000 truck, it seems bizarre that Toyota isn’t willing to throw in the sensor.

 Here’s a link for a better priced 2020+ sensor if anyone is looking.
 Works with 2020+ SR5 Premium and TRD OFF-ROAD Premium https://bthornedesigns.etsy.com/listing/1649083861/auto-dimming-dashgaugesscreen-light